The Queen's Guards (film): Reception

-The Queen's Guards almost entirely disappeared after its initial release.
+The Queen's Guards had its premiere at the Carlton cinema on Haymarket, London on 11 October 1961.
+It went on release on the Rank Circuit from 23 October.
+It almost entirely disappeared after its initial release.

 Contemporary reviews of it were not kind, and it had only a short run in cinemas, and was shown on British television just once.

 The Monthly Film Bulletin wrote: "Michael Powell's flag-waving museum piece would be distressing if it weren't so inept.
 The chauvinistic plot is inefficiently dovetailed, flashback-style, into the newsreel pageantry of the Trooping the Colour.
 The Masseys – Daniel and Raymond – battle manfully with dialogue and characters as dated as a Crimean cavalry charge.
 The film could barely be taken as a tribute to the Guards except, just possibly, by elderly aunts in Cheltenham."

+Alexander Walker in the Evening Standard called the filmed pageant breathtaking but noted that, as a fictional story of how Guards think and behave out of uniform, it was less impressive.

-Michael Powell said that 20th Century Fox "didn't like the film... they didn't understand it."
+Michael Powell said that 20th Century Fox, who had invested £280,000 in the film, "didn't like the film... they didn't understand it."
+They considered the film unacceptable to American exhibitors and did not release the film in the United States.